Brexit: what will happen on March 29th?

 It’s been a long build-up and a lot of confusion.
 Will Brexit actually happen?
 Will it be a soft or hard Brexit?
-Will I still be able to go on my holiday booked in the Summer without a visa?
+Deal or no deal?
+Will I still be able to go on my summer holiday without a visa?
 Well… with the way things are panning out, nobody still has any idea about any of it!
 At the moment, however, this is what the sceptics predict will happen from the weekend of March 29th this year.

 ● March 29th is the day that the UK will start the transition to leave the EU.
 At the moment, the transition period is set for 21 months and allows Britain to keep some of the agreements with Brussels on trade before new arrangements are made.
 The UK will also be free to set about creating its own foreign policy, to be put in place at the end of the transition period (which ends 31st December 2020).